codeparticle/formal/README.md

 Sometimes, the messages included with built-in or existing checks need to be modified after the fact.
 Formal supports this via the `withMessage` function.

+`withMessage` creates a new copy of the rule, so don't worry about accidentally overwriting something important when using it.
+Like `createRule`, you can supply a string, or a function that returns a string.

 ```ts
 import { withMessage, rules } from '@codeparticle/formal';